complexdatacollective/Server/README.md

 ## Dependencies

+### Node.js Version

+This project currently requires Node.js `8.9.3` to match the version used by Electron.

 ### [MDNS](https://www.npmjs.com/package/mdns)

 MDNS is used to advertise services to Network Canvas clients.
 On Windows and Linux, you'll need to install some dependencies first — see the [mdns installation instructions](https://www.npmjs.com/package/mdns#installation).